Crowned-Eagle/ReadMr/README.md

 # THA_Mr
-The Hindu articles translated to Marathi
+The Hindu Opinion

+THe Hindu News